- Captain Albert's Website and Blog -

 17 Jun.
 1915 Passed doctors exam in Dutch literature at the University of Amsterdam Cum Laude

 Finished working at the national middle school in Coevorden on 01 Sept.
-1921 and takes a job as teacher in the Dutch language on 25 Sep. at the HBS for ladies in Rotterdam.
+1921 and took a job as teacher in the Dutch language on 25 Sep. at the HBS for ladies in Rotterdam.
 Passed away on 10 April 1988.

 (ED: The announcement of her passing was put in the newspapers by her two nieces so I think that she never married)